quasarframework/quasar-ui-qmarkdown/ui/README.md

 # Notes

 It is important to note that you cannot use header or hash links or a TOC with the vue-router mode of `hash`.
-It must be set tyo `history` in your `quasar.config.(*js|ts)`
+It must be set to `history` in your `quasar.config.(*js|ts)`

 # Usage